-- assessed introductions

-- · commercial evaluation authorisations

-- early listing of chemicals on the inventory

-- protection of CBI
+- assessed introductions - commercial evaluation authorisations - early listing of chemicals on the inventory - protection of confidential business information

 Regulated entities introducing under 'Listed introductions' utilise the Australian Inventory of Industrial Chemicals, and regulatory costs cannot be attributed to a specific introducer.
 Introductions under Exempted and Reported categories, although directly attributable to specific introducers, do not currently attract a fee, specifically to promote innovation and encourage the introduction of lower-risk chemicals.
-They are subjected to pre-screening to flag further analysis by AICIS staff, as needed for compliance monitoring and case management.
-All compliance monitoring, case management and functions that support the Scheme are covered by levies.
+They are subject to screening by AICIS staff to identify introductions that may require further analysis and possible compliance monitoring and case management.
+Activities related to compliance monitoring, case management and functions that support the Scheme are funded through levies.